iamalexbrady/iamalexbrady.github.io/docs/_articles/law_of_buttz.md

 the law of buttz¹

-Listen, this is only about buttz
+Listen, this is only about buttz.

-("Oh my gawd" -christ showed up)

 Nothing exists but buttz.

 To the extent you think there is more than BUT, you are undeniably incorrect.

-- But....
+- > But....

 Yes exactly that.